olivia-ma/web102_prework/README.md

-# WEB102 Prework - *Name of App Here*
+# WEB102 Prework - *Game Funding*

 Submitted by: **Olivia Ma**

-**Name of your app** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.
+**Game Funding** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.

 Time spent: **2** hours spent in total